List of edible seeds

-An edible seed is a seed that is suitable for human or animal consumption.
+An edible seed is a seed that is suitable for human consumption.
 Of the six major plant parts, seeds are the dominant source of human calories and protein.
 A wide variety of plant species provide edible seeds; most are angiosperms, while a few are gymnosperms.
-As a global food source, the most important edible seeds by weight are cereals, followed by legumes, nuts, then spices.
+As a global food source, the most important edible seeds by weight are cereals, followed by legumes, nuts, and spices.

-Cereals (grain crops) and legumes (pulses) correspond with the botanical families Poaceae and Fabaceae, respectively, while nuts, pseudocereals, and other seeds form polyphylic groups based on their culinary roles.
+Grain crops (cereals and millets) and legumes correspond with the botanical families Poaceae and Fabaceae, respectively, while nuts, pseudocereals, and other seeds form polyphylic groups based on their culinary roles.

-Grains (cereals and millets)
+Grains

 Grains are the edible seed of a plants in the grass family Poaceae.
-Grains come in two varieties, the larger grains produced by drought-sensitive crops are called cereals, and the smaller drought-resistant varieties are millets.
+Grains come in two varieties: the larger grains produced by drought-sensitive crops are called cereals and the smaller drought-resistant varieties are millets.
 Grains can be consumed in a variety of ways, all of which require husking and cooking, including whole, rolled, puffed, or ground into flour.
 Many cereals are present or past staple foods, providing a large fraction of the calories in the places in which they are eaten.
 Today, cereals provide almost half of all calories consumed in the world.

 Other grasses with edible seeds include: